bruce-c-liu/Grow/README.md

 ###### CHANGED

-- Platforms are now much narrower.
+- Blocks are now much narrower.
 - Max lives changed from unlimited to 3.
 - Lava is now animated!
 - Midair max jumps from unlimited to 2.
-- Platforms now have dynamic width.
+- Blocks now have dynamic width.